dfelinto/blender-manual/manual/modeling/objects/selecting.rst

    The layer on which the objects are.

-.. admonition:: Selection of Objects
+.. tip:: Selection of Objects
-   :class: nicetip

    Rather than using the :guilabel:`Select All by Layer` option, it might be more efficient to make the needed layers visible and use :kbd:`A` on them.
 This method also allows objects to be deselected.